Bo Schultz

 Patrick Bowen Schultz (born September 25, 1985) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Arizona Diamondbacks and Toronto Blue Jays.

 High school and college

-Schultz attended Highland Park High School in University Park, Texas, where he won a state title and was a teammate of future big leaguer, Chris Young.
+Schultz attended Highland Park High School in University Park, Texas, where he played with fellow major leaguer Clayton Kershaw.
 Northwestern University, where he played college baseball for the Northwestern Wildcats.
 He had a 3–10 win–loss record and a 9.13 earned run average (ERA) in college.

 Professional career

 Oakland Athletics

 Not selected in the 2008 Major League Baseball draft, Schultz signed with the Oakland Athletics as an undrafted free agent.
 He was assigned to the Arizona League Athletics for the season, where he pitched to a 4–3 win–loss record, 5.24 ERA, and 30 strikeouts in 442/3 innings.
 In 2009, Schultz was promoted to the Short Season-A Vancouver Canadians of the Northwest League.
 In 26 relief appearances totaling 44 innings pitched, Schultz would post a 2–3 record, 2.66 ERA, and 48 strikeouts.
 He was also named the league's Pitcher of the Week on September 7.

 Continuing his progression through the minor leagues, Schultz was promoted to the Class-A Kane County Cougars, where he would go 6–1 with a 2.87 ERA and 65 strikeouts in 751/3 innings.
 He struggled in the 2011 season, making seven appearances for the Advanced-A Stockton Ports and posting a 14.85 ERA before being released by the Athletics organization.
 He signed with the Grand Prairie AirHogs of the American Association of Independent Professional Baseball and spent the remainder of the season there.
 Schultz made 37 total appearances for Grand Prairie, and pitched to a 4–3 record, 4.12 ERA, and 54 strikeouts in 72 innings.